caseycs/nda-project/readme.md

 * There are sometimes legacy percentages in csv, I made extra map to convert them to steps
 * Sometimes percentage is missing, I report such cases to logs
+* Maybe getters per each step in `StepPercentagesPerWeek` are too much, but I always prefer explicit methods&variables over magic arrays